 END OF ROUND SCORING AND RESET

 In between each round, a lot happens.
 First, take a look at your worker rows.
 If you have filled one entire row, take one of those tiles and move it into that corresponding spot into that row in your grid.
-Congrats, you successfully added a tile to your palace, this is going to now score you points every round until the game is over.
+Congrats, you successfully added a tile to your palace, this is going to now score you points immediately based on where it is placed.
 If you have not fully completed the worker rows, no worries, leave it as is and try and finish it next round.

 As you go along, it gets harder and harder to fill rows but the points get more and more lucrative.
 And this leads to the most difficult thing you will encounter via this how to play Azul guide.

 After you did all this, you put the extra tiles back in the bag, shake it and then put four fresh new titles on each disc.
 Whoever has the “1” title puts it back in the middle and that person will go first next round.